gergoerdi/ghc/docs/users_guide/using-optimisation.rst

 need to set any of them explicitly.
 A flag ``-fwombat`` can be negated by saying ``-fno-wombat``.

+.. ghc-flag:: -fconstant-folding
+    :shortdesc: Enable constant folding.
+Implied by :ghc-flag:`-O`.
+    :type: dynamic
+    :reverse: -fno-constant-folding
+    :category:

+    :default: on

+    Enables Core-level constant folding, i.e. propagation of values that can be computed at compile time.

 .. ghc-flag:: -fcase-merge
     :shortdesc: Enable case-merging.
 Implied by :ghc-flag:`-O`.
     :type: dynamic